jinpavg/rnbo-unity-webgl/tutorial.md

 ## part 2: samples and presets

-- samples: use message events, triggered by collision for example to trigger samples
+- samples: use message events, triggered by collision, for example, to trigger samples

 - presets: can use game state or collision, for example, to set preset